TurtleMod-Team/TurtleMod-ExtensionsGallery/README.md

 ## Submitting an extension

-### NOTE!
+> [!NOTE]
-Once submitted, your extension CANNOT be removed from the files.
+> Once submitted, your extension CANNOT be removed from the files.
 Your extension may be delisted, but the code must NEVER be removed.

 This is to prevent projects being broken.
 If we remove your code, anyone who used your extension will have to remake their ENTIRE project without editing their file manually.